 Set aside time for one-on-one conversations.
 Yes, a collaborative project is supposed to be a group thing.
 But that doesn’t mean that you as its manager have to always communicate with the group.
 Make sure your team members know that you are there to listen and mentor them individually too.

 No, that’s not an oxymoron.
 In Why We Should Be Disagreeing More at Work, Amy Gallo reports that when co-workers challenge one another it spurs the creativity that leads to new ideas and innovations.
 The key, though, is to make sure conflicts remain civil.
 Don’t allow your team to engage in personal attacks or make unsubstantiated claims.
 Instead, encourage them to bring fact-based arguments and ideas to the table, then work on finding solutions as a team.

 Let go and delegate.

 Or, maybe I should say, delegate and then let go--really.
 Lots of managers say they delegate but they have a hard time really letting go of their authority.
-They allow others to begin the work, but still retain final say over how it will be completed.
+They allow others to begin the work but still retain the final say over how it will be completed.
 This leads to wasted time and frustrated team members.

 When you delegate a task, communicate clearly where your team members’ authority ends and yours begins.
 That way, your team will only invest time working up to the point where they need your input instead of continuing beyond.
-Make the lines of authority and decision making clear among and between your work groups too.
+Make the lines of authority and decision-making clear among and between your workgroups too.
 By doing so, you are helping your team members work together efficiently and avoid duplicative efforts.